duartegroup/autodE/doc/install.rst

   >>> h2.atoms
   [[H, 0.3805, 0.0000, 0.0000], [H, -0.3805, 0.0000, 0.0000]]

-If an AtomsNotFound exception is raised it is likely that the electronic structure package is not correctly installed.
+If an :code:`AtomsNotFound` exception is raised it is likely that the electronic structure package is not correctly installed.